prof-steele/C-replit-1/README.md

 # C-replit-1 repo

 Public version of C-replit-0 has a stubbed main.c file.
+This has been updated to contain ./.lesson/ content for replit team projects.

-## To create a replit project from this github repo
+## [did not work] To create a replit project from this github repo

 Click the button to create a replit project.
 Click the button to get from github.